pchapin/thumper/README.md

 Several of my students have assisted in the development of Thumper.
 Specifically:

++ Nathan Brown: Interfacing to OpenSSL.
++ Tim Cross: Primitive encoding/decoding subprograms in Hermes.
-+ Nathan Brown & Nicole Hurley: Interfacing to OpenSSL.
++ Nicole Hurley: Interfacing to OpenSSL.
 + Nancy Mai: Client side GUI.
 + Ian Schulze: Providing AWS support for remote access to Thumper statistics.